Travel Blogs by Travellerspoint

 overcast 16 °C

-When I got back to Japan I met up with my friend Sol in Osaka and spent several days with him and his friend, Chris, exploring Osaka and Amanohachidate.
+When I got back to Japan I met up with my friend Sol in Osaka and spent several days with him and his friend, Chris, exploring Osaka and Amanohashidate.

 sol4.jpg